haberdashPI/vscode-master-key/notes.md

         - [X] loading from a file (remove this feature!)
         - [X] bindings can be removed
         - [X] add and remove user bindings
-        - [ ] prevent user binding updates absent preset
+        - [X] prevent user binding updates absent preset
+2. eliminate/cleanup functionality I don't have good coverage for
+    - [X] eliminate elaborate loading UI
+    - [X] don't auto load documentation
+    - [ ] don't automatically offer to install extensions
+    - [ ] add buttons to info message to show documentation
+3. Refactor parsing to rust
+    a. in this early phase, we don't worry too much about providing detailed error messages (if there are easy things to do here we can do them, but no UX work, etc...)
+4. Move palette from quick pick to tree view
+    - [ ] get a simple tree view working (just show one item)
+    - [ ] get tree view to show palette items
+    - [ ] sections of literate documentation should determine tree structure
+    - [ ] allow a small set of high priority items to show up at the top
-    - [ ] palette integration tests
+    - [ ] add CI tests informted by palette.ux.mts
-        - [ ] NOTE: because we are planning to replace this with a tree view instead of a quick pick UI element it is probably not worth working out the UI testing for this right now
+5. Translate the lower priority tests
     - [ ] low impact on stability and coverage, but high effort changes
         - save these for after the PR migrating to new test/coverage setup
         - [ ] searchMotions.ux.mts integration tests